foz/foz.github.com/debian-rails-setup.md

 ## NTP

-NTP is essential for keeping things in sync.
+NTP is essential for keeping the server time correct.
 Just install, nothing to configure really:

 	$ sudo aptitude install ntp